Annual Review of Competence Progression (ARCP)

 The estimated CCT/CESR will be checked and recalculated if necessary.

-It is mandatory for all Specialty Registrars, including those who are appointed as a LAT (Locum Appointments for Training), to undertake at least one ARCP per year.
+It is mandatory for all Specialty Registrars, to undertake at least one ARCP per year.
 Less than Full Time trainees will be reviewed at the same frequency as full-time trainees.

 Trainees who are out of programme also need to be reviewed annually in order to ensure they maintain contact with the School, and to verify their training status on an annual basis.